nivenly/community/README.md

 #### I want to have a discussion, but Nivenly didn't make a GitHub Issue.
 What do I do?

-Nivenly Community Mmebers are active parts of governance.
+Nivenly Community Members are active parts of governance.
 Nivenly doesn't create Community Issues on behalf of the Community in general, rather the interested parties post their questions and topics.